CtrlK

 Distinctiveness Conflict Risk

 The description explicitly differentiates itself from related skills (copywriting for individual pieces, seo-audit for SEO-specific audits), creating clear boundaries.
-The trigger terms are specific to content strategy planning rather than generic content work.
+The trigger terms are specific to content strategy planning and unlikely to conflict with other skills.

 3 / 3